rlgraph/rlgraph/docs/spaces.rst

 A BoxSpace is simply an n-dimensional cube of numbers (or strings), where the numbers must all be of the same data type ("dtype" from here on).
 RLgraph's dtypes are based on the numpy type system and supported types are np.ints (such as np.int32 or np.uint8), np.floats (e.g. np.float32), np.bool\_, as well as a box type for String data, which has the dtype np.string\_.
-The dimensionality of a box can be anything from 0D (a single scalar value), 1D (a vector of values), 2D (a matrix of values), 3D (a cube), to any higher dimensional box.
+The rank of a box can be anything from rank-0 (a single scalar value), rank-1 (a vector of values), rank-2 (a matrix of values), rank-3 (a cube), to any higher dimensional box.
+All tensors shown in the figures on top are examples for box-space tensors.

 Container Spaces